 Along with lifting heavy weights to create mechanical tension, it is also well researched that lifting moderate to light weights for higher repetitions, often associated with body building, will also promote muscle growth.

 For those that have performed any sort of resistance training will have more than likely experienced, ‘the burn’ or ‘the pump’ as you reach the higher reps that’s then followed by short rest periods.
-A number of things are happening during the end stages of the set, with the muscles continually contracting and relaxing it creates a blood pooling effect within the muscle (cell swelling – the pump) this results in restricted blood flow to the muscle (occlusion) and the with lack of oxygenated blood being able to fuel the muscle (hypoxia) during the continual contractions it means a large build-up of metabolites like lactate, hydrogen ions etc. The resulting metabolic stress placed on the muscles has an anabolic effect leading to molecular signalling and an increasing hormonal response by the body.
+A number of things are happening during the end stages of the set.
+With the muscles continually contracting and relaxing a blood pooling effect is created within the muscle (cell swelling – the pump).
+This, in turn, results in restricted blood flow to the muscle (occlusion) and with the lack of oxygenated blood being able to fuel the muscle (hypoxia) during the continual contractions.
+This leads to a large build-up of metabolites like lactate, hydrogen ions etc. The resulting metabolic stress placed on the muscles has an anabolic effect leading to molecular signalling and an increasing hormonal response by the body.

-Hypertrophy occurs as a result of a number of variables – Mechanical Tension, Muscular Damage, and Metabolic Stress and combined have a very ‘anabolic’ effect on the body created by molecular signalling from the initial stimulus and results in rises Testosterone and Growth Hormone levels – these have a big role in triggering and maximising protein synthesis needed for muscles repair and muscle growth to occur.
+Hypertrophy occurs as a result of a number of variables – Mechanical Tension, Muscular Damage, and Metabolic Stress.
+When combined, they have a very ‘anabolic’ effect on the body created by molecular signalling from the initial stimulus.
+This results in increased Testosterone and Growth Hormone levels that play a big role in triggering and maximising protein synthesis needed for muscles repair and muscle growth to occur.

 Exercise 1 – Mechanical Tension – Back Squat/Deadlift – 5 sets x 3 reps (Heavy) 3-4 mins Rest between sets